 There are a number of third party programs that can be used to clone your Mac Hard drive to a Crucial SSD.
 Did you know you can clone using Disk Utility that comes free with all Mac systems?
-Below are the steps to take to perform the clone using Disk Utility.
-If you prefer to watch a video of the process instead, please go to the video How to clone Mac OS X using Disk Utility on The Cru blog.
+Below are the steps to take to perform the clone using Disk Utility, with a video at the end.

 Before starting the cloning process inDisk Utility, your new SSD needs to be initialized, partitioned, and formatted.
 See this guide for directions on how to initialize an SSD.